krishnaanaril/krishnamohan.dev/mdblog/understanding-git---merge,-rebase-&-bisect.md

 ## Git Rebase
 Rebase too helps in merging branches, but in a different way.
 Here first all changes in the target branch will be saved to a temporary area, then target branch is reset to source branch and saved commits are replayed one by one on top of it.
 [image]
 In case of conflict rebasing process will be paused and we need to manually fix the conflicts.
 Once done you can run `git rebase --continue` to continue the process.
-Else you can skip the commit using `git rebase --skip`
+Else you can skip the commit using `git rebase --skip`.

 ###  Questions
 1. What is --exec <cmd>?